bkesterbyld/maroon-potato/src/pages/index.md

       Above is a global, integrated data and logic processing network that replaces databases, backend frameworks, app servers, containers, DevOps and more.
-We free your brain to focus on UX, client logic and other higher level work.
+The experience is no code and fast, freeing your brain to focus on UX, client logic and other higher level work.
     actions: []
     video_embed_html: ''
     media_position: top